Mat1020/Raspberry-Pi-Journal/THONNY.md

 3. Look for the folder name for your project, then click on a file.
 (Note: it can't open an entire folder, open one file at a time).

 4. Now, you're ready to go.
 Since you've created the folder and the files already, you only need to click the "Save" button and it would save.
 But, if you made a new one, follow the 4th step from **To Create New Projects**.

+# VS Code or Thonny?
+It is true both of these IDEs have benefits, but